openjournals/joss/docs/whedon.md

 # Remove a GitHub user from the reviewers of this submission
 @whedon remove @username as reviewer

+# This adds the user as a collaborator again and will return a link in the review thread for them to click.
+@whedon re-invite @reviewer as reviewer

 # List of editor GitHub usernames
 @whedon list editors